-Profits coming from commercial activities (such as the sale of books or T-shirts) contribute to form the income of non-commercial entities as corporate income.
-The earnings from royalties or license fees can contribute to form income as business income or as different income.
+The other types of income listed above generally imply a commercial activity (producing/selling books, running a bookshop, running a café), despite being (indirectly) related to the pursuance of the public-benefit purpose.
+Therefore, profits deriving from these commercial activities contribute to form the income of non-commercial entities as corporate income, as well as the unrelated activity of selling merchandise.
+Finally, the earnings from royalties or license fees can contribute to form income as business income or as different income.